Flourless Chocolate Cake

 batter poured into springform pan

-Bake for 32 to 35 minutes, or until the cake is puffed and set (it will likely crack a bit on top; that’s normal and part of the charm of the cake).
-It’s a little tricky to test for doneness, but if you insert a toothpick or cake tester into the center of the cake through one of the cracks, you should get wet crumbs.
+Bake for 32 to 35 minutes, or until the cake is puffed and set (it will likely crack a bit on top, which is totally normal and adds to its charm).
+Testing for doneness can be tricky, but if you insert a toothpick or cake tester into the center through one of the cracks, you should get wet crumbs.

 baked flourless chocolate cake on rack